intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ## 7.0 Quartus Access and Setup

-From a terminal that is logged in to the devcloud, to get Quartus Access and Quartus Setup you can source the bash scripts manually.
-To get the appropriate paths, view the file: /data/intel_fpga/devcloudLoginToolSetup.sh and manually copy and paste the paths and environment variable settings for your desired tool flow.
+From a terminal that is logged in to the devcloud, to get Quartus Access and Quartus Setup you can source the bash scripts manually however its highly recommended to use the tools_setup function.
+This function will guide you through query of what compile workload you want to run.

+Should you want to source setup scripts manually, view the file: /data/intel_fpga/devcloudLoginToolSetup.sh and manually copy and paste the paths and environment variable settings for your desired tool flow.

 We highly recommend to include the lines in your ~/.bashrc script to simplify tool access: